AAliAhmadi/AAliAhmadi/README.md

 I'm a mathematician turned machine learning enthusiast, passionate about solving real-world problems mainly using **Deep Learning**.
 After completing my master's in mathematics at Tarbiat Modares University, I pivoted toward applied AI by studying Data Science at **RWTH Aachen** and now, studying a PhD in **AI at Charles University**.

+If you want to contact me, you can reach me by ahmadi.abdulali[at]yahoo.com

 ---

 ## 🔬 Current Focus